tuandat1811/tuandat1811/README.md

 # About me:
 - 👋 Hi, I’m Hoang Dang Tuan Dat.
-Call me Dat if you like.
-- 👀 I’m interested in Front-end Developer and UI/UX Design.
+- 👀 I’m interested in Front-end Developer.
 If possible I also want to try Business Analyst and Tester.
 - 🌱 I’m currently learning Computer Engineering at Hanoi University of Science and Technology.
-Currently I'm on my third years.
+Currently I'm on my fourth years.
-Also I am learning French and Japanese.
 - 💞️ In my free times I like chilling out, having some coffee, playing some games or just simply earning myself some rest.
 - 📫 Reach me at :